boukx/dk/README.md

 [Wowhead guides](https://www.wowhead.com/wotlk/guides/classes/death-knight) are written by Deance and Mabrito in the [Blight Club discord](https://discord.gg/worms).
 Half of your answers are in those guides; if you find errors, ask them about them in discord.
 You won't find "better" answers by bothering them but if you're looking for more advanced reasoning than is on Wowhead, make sure to lead conversations with that you've read the guide and your current understanding.

 #### Is X piece of gear better than Y if I have _\[lists whole set of gear\]_?

 [After you have simmed it](https://wowsims.github.io/wotlk/), ask any follow up questions in #simming

+#### What are stat weights, what stats should I get?

+Stat weights are a numerical comparison used to compare different stats like strength and crit to eachother and see how much each are worth.
+Stat weights are generally written as EP (equivalence points) with attack power set to 1 for melee as a comparison points.
+It's important to remember that stat weights will change depending on what stats you have already and every time your stats change (equipping a new item) your stat weights will change a little too.
+You can calculate your stat weights given any set of gear using  [the sim](https://wowsims.github.io/wotlk/).

+#### What about caps, shouldn't I always gear to reach hit cap and expertise cap first?

+Not necessarily.
+Stats with caps can also be calculated as stat weights and compared that way, the only difference is that the value of the stat will change depending on if you're under or over its cap, and whether the cap is a hard or soft cap.
+A soft cap is one that eliminates some of the value of a stat but not all.
+Soft hit cap for example is when your special attacks wont miss anymore.
+Hard cap is the point at which a stat no longer provides additional value.
+The hit hard cap when dual wielding will be higher than the soft cap and is the point at which your auto attacks wont miss anymore.
+In practice this means that hit below the soft cap will have a higher stat weight than above the soft cap.

 #### What talents / gear / BIS / stats should I take as X spec?